 At the Redwood Center for Cognitive Behavior Therapy and Research, we look beyond diagnoses, and strive to understand the unique profile of each patient.
 Our work is guided by data that we collect collaboratively with our patients, by what we learn from published research, and by the research we conduct at our Center.

 We are located in the East Bay of the San Francisco Bay Area and conveniently accessible by public transit.

 license number PSY25550

 I appreciate the unique circumstances, goals, values, histories, difficulties, and strengths of each patient with whom I have the pleasure of working.
-I enjoy working collaboratively with my patients to develop and implement a treatment plan that is based in empirically supported cognitive behavior therapy principles and hypotheses about the common underlying factors research suggests might be driving their difficulties.
-I find it essential to work in a way that embraces warmth, curiosity, compassion, empathy, and flexibility.
+I enjoy working collaboratively with clients and aim to fuse my knowledge of empirically supported cognitive behavior therapy (CBT) principles with individualized hypotheses regarding factors that might be driving each individual’s difficulties.
+I aim to bring warmth, curiosity, compassion, empathy, and flexibility into all of the work I do.
 Read more.

 Janie Hong, Ph.D.